Under the Stadium Lights: Production

 Principal photography wrapped before the COVID-19 pandemic and the film is now in post-production.
 Production began in Minnesota in 2018 and wrapped up filming in Abilene, Texas in early 2019.
 While shooting in Abilene the crew filmed at popular local destinations such as Abilene Zoological Gardens, Paramount Theatre, Abilene High School, and Shotwell Stadium.

 Release

 In November 2020, Saban Films acquired North American and U.K. rights to the film and renamed Under the Stadium Lights.
 It was released in select theaters and on digital June 4, 2021.
 It was released on DVD on August 3, 2021.

 Reception

-The film has a 12% rating on Rotten Tomatoes based on seventeen reviews.

 Alan Ng of Film Threat rated the film a 7 out of 10.
 Nell Minow of RogerEbert.com awarded the film two stars.
 Ty Burr of The Boston Globe awarded the film one star.